Landing Gear Testing

 Each unit type was tested to at least 123 kips of total load (i.e., 60 kips per hydraulic jack), and as much as 144 kips of total load, which is approximately 5 times higher than the anticipated in-service load.

-Since OSHA does not specify requirements for evaluating semi-trailer landing gears, the testing program was designed to meet as many of the requirements as possible of the American Institute of Steel Construction’s (AISC) Manual of Steel Construction.
+OSHA does not specify requirements for evaluating semi-trailer landing gears, so the testing program was designed to meet as many of the requirements as possible of the American Institute of Steel Construction’s (AISC) Manual of Steel Construction.
 The results were reported to the client in both narrative and graphical form, and the client refers its customers and potential customers to Frost’s technical report as proof of the viability of its product.

 Related projects